-Furthermore due to having such a strong bite its skeleton would have been stronger than reinforced steel.
-In the 2005 documentary “The Truth About Killer Dinosaurs” the reconstructed T-Rex head, nicknamed Steely Dan was made from reinforced steel It was felt that was the only substance strong enough to replicate T-Rex bone.
-And that was when they believed that it only had a bite of 4 tons.
+Furthermore due to having such a strong bite, Tyrannosaurus’ skeleton would have been stronger than reinforced steel.
+In the 2005 documentary “The Truth About Killer Dinosaurs” the reconstructed Tyrannosaur head, nicknamed Steely Dan was made from reinforced steel, as it was felt that was the only substance strong enough to replicate the animals bone.
+That was when they believed that it only had a bite of 4 tons!

 In addition to this, Tyrannosaurus is also believed to have been the most intelligent of the giant meat eating Dinosaurs, and possessed a far more advanced sense of sight, smell and hearing too.